 Overview of the South Kaibab Trail

-And while the nearby Bright Angel Trail tends to be more crowded with day hikers and tourists, the South Kaibab Trail has it’s own form of congestion.
+And while the nearby Bright Angel Trail tends to be more crowded with day hikers and tourists, the South Kaibab Trail has its own form of congestion.
 Pack mules move supplies down to Phantom Ranch predominantly using this trail.
+The additional traffic won’t slow you down much, but you will need to remember the rules of the road: trail runners and hikers must yield to stock using the trail.
+Just step to the side and wait for them to pass.

 The South Kaibab Trail reaches the Colorado River right at the entrance of the Black Bridge (aka Kaibab Bridge).
 So, there’s no need to march along the sandy River Trail that hikers on the Bright Angel Trail endure.